fooplugins/foogallery/README.txt

 Update now to support FooVideo and many other improvements!

 == Changelog ==

+= 1.2.9 =
+* New : Added Image Viewer gallery template
+* New : Caption support for default template
+* New : Yoast SEO gallery image support!
+* New : Responsive options for Masonry gallery
+* New : change gallery URL slug for albums
+* New : setting to turn off loading animation in default gallery
+* New : French translation
+* Fix : Support for WP 4.4
+* Fix : All templates - moved all jQuery ready events to vanilla JS
+* Fix : Many gallery template tweaks
+* Fix : allow no default to be chosen in settings

 = 1.2.8 =
 * Works now with Polylang translation plugin